 - Community Mediation: Provides mediation in disputes such as neighbor-neighbor and tenant-landlord cases.
-Rate based on a sliding-fee scale.
 A $25 administrative fee per party is used as a deposit to ensure individuals attend mediation.
 Mediation is free to the community.
 The mediation session is scheduled for two-hours and additional sessions can be scheduled.

 - Family Mediation: Provides low-cost mediation services relating to separation, child custody, and divorce, by skilled mediators.
 Rate based on a sliding-fee scale*.
 A $50 administrative fee, typically divided by the parties, applies.

-- Real Estate and/or Workplace Mediation: Assists disputants in resolving conflict in real estate or employer-employee disputes.
+- Real Estate and/or Workplace Mediation: Assists disputants in resolving conflict in real estate or workplace disputes.
 A flat hourly rate and a $50 administrative fee per party applies.

 - Magistrate’s Court Mediation: MMC has a contract with Richland and Lexington County’s Magistrate Court to provide volunteer mediators to Magistrate’s Court to save time and cost in court trials and legal fees.
-For those with cases at Magistrate’s Court, it gives the opportunity to resolve their dispute using mediation rather than going to trial.
+Magistrate’s Court cases requesting a jury trial have the opportunity to mediate their issue prior to the scheduling of the jury trial.

 - Volunteer Mediator Training and Conflict Resolution Training – Please see Training page.

-Whatever your mediation needs may be, MMC mediators generally use the following process:
+Whatever your mediation needs may be, MMC mediators use the following process: